jed-gore/chatgpt_management_transcripts/README.md

 This took about a half hour to run, and repeated runs ended up costing me about $17.00 for my API developer key usage for the day.
 You can save $17 by skipping this step and using the generated_snippets.csv file in this git.

 Interestingly, the results were, I thought, fairly realistic.
 ChatGPT is impressive.
+All of the snippets below are generated text.

 ![image](https://user-images.githubusercontent.com/39496491/218328051-b8cc4b4e-fbf3-48d6-94a8-56738f9a7fb7.png)